 Of all the available bedwetting solutions and treatment options, bedwetting alarms present the highest success rate for children

-Bedwetting alarms are often recommended by doctors and pediatricians as the first line of bedwetting treatment
+Bedwetting alarms are often widely recommended by doctors and pediatricians as a solution to stop bedwetting

 Purchase of a bedwetting alarm is an FSA eligible expense and covered by most health insurance plans